zhilton076/Enumeration-Tool/README.md

 # Options:

-  Netowrk Enumeration:
+ Network Enumeration:
   1) Scan current subnet for hosts and services.

   2) Scan current subnet hosts.

   3) DNS Zone Transfer on a target domain.

   4) Pull VLAN informaiton from switch + scan all VLANs.

   5) Screenshot all network hosts' running web services.

  Vulnerability Scanning:
-    6) Scan server/domain for vulnerabilitie.
+  6) Scan server/domain for vulnerabilities.

   7) Scan target IP + port for ftp vulnerabilities.

   8) Scan web service/app for directories and filenames.

   9) Passive sniffing for interesting files.

 File Conversions:
   10) Convert a file from XML to CSV.

   11) Convert a file from TXT to CSV.

   12) Convert a file from XML to HTML.

 Searching:
     13) Quick search a CSV file.

 Database:
   14) Start ElasticSearch and Kibana.

   15) Upload Nmap CSV file to Elastic.

   0) Exit Program

 # Dependecies